RoBorregos/RoBorregos-Docs/docs/home/2023-2024/Human Robot Interaction/index.md

 ### Speech
 It is divided into 2 subsections:

-  1. Speech Recognition
+  **1. Speech Recognition**
 - Developed a ROS node for speech recognition using Whisper, replacing our online solution from Azure.

-  2. Action Interpretation (NLP, natural language processing)
+**2. Action Interpretation (NLP, natural language processing)**
 - Developed custom fine tuned GPT-3.5 model for action interpretation, with emphasis on a more flexible and human-like interpretation of voice commands.

 ### Robot Interface
 - Developed a ROS Node for continuous arm movement to follow the user, enhancing the robot's interaction capabilities.